Nutrition and Exercise graduate talks about his experience

 During his studies, Christian worked as a subject ambassador and had the opportunity to run laboratory sessions for prospective students with staff and peers and this inspired him to pursue a teaching career.
 As part of the course, Christian achieved a Level 3 Personal Fitness Trainer qualification accredited by Skills Active.

 In 2015, Christian relocated to Kent to work at Benenden School and whilst there achieved a Master of Science in Sport and Exercise Sciences through part-time distance learning.
-Christian’s career progressed and he was recently promoted to Head of Biology and Teaching and Learning Lead.
-His role entails managing the Biology department and curriculum delivery for A-Level and International GCSE qualifications.
-Other duties include researching and implementing contemporary educational research and teaching, as well as learning strategies at the school.
+Christian’s career progressed and he was promoted to Head of Science and Head of Biology.
+His role at Benenden entails managing the Science Department and curriculum delivery for A-Level and international GCSE qualifications.

 Reflecting on his time at UCLan, Christian has many lasting memories.
 He highlighted: “Long hours looking down the microscope in the JB Firth laboratories for my research project, which was a thoroughly enjoyable working environment.
 There were fantastic group-based sessions, eccentric lecturers and amazing facilities.
 I have met and worked with some amazing people, who I have remained friends with.”